 We don’t know.
 We don’t know either how long she needed to respond to the angel – seconds, minutes, more… However, she said “yes” embracing without reservation God’s plan for her life.
 Listen to her faith-filled words of obedience and humility: I am the Lord’s servant,” Mary answered.
 “May your word to me be fulfilled.”
 (Luke 1:38)

-3 Steps to prepare our hearts for Christmas
+3 Steps to Prepare our Hearts for Christmas

 How can we prepare like Mary?
 How can we prepare our hearts for the Lord?
 Here are 3 essential steps.

 1 ) The first step is to be willing to let go of our expectations, of our plans and imaginations.
-Especially in the Christmas season, our expectations run high and plunge us in disappointment when things do not develop as we wish.
+Especially in the Christmas season, our expectations run high and plunge us into disappointment when things do not develop as we wish.
 Mary was willing to relinquish her expectations and dreams for her future.
 Let’s follow her example and be willing every day to lose our life so we can receive and live His life.

 2) The second step is to accept by faith God’s plan, His will, and His provision.
-Very often God’s provision and solutions come in completely unexpected, unimaginable form like our Savior coming as helpless baby.
+Very often God’s provision and solutions come in completely unexpected, unimaginable forms like our Savior coming as a helpless baby.
 Our openness to accept helps us to see and recognize God’s gifts.
 Accepting His plans is accepting Him and His love.
 We can do this by starting to think about ourselves as He does – as highly favored, constantly surrounded by His presence.
-Let’s choose to live daily in the truth that we are called, loved and kept.
+Let’s choose to live daily in the truth that we are called, loved, and kept.

 3) The third step is to choose the posture of a servant.
-Humbling our hearts and training them in a renewed obedience is a great heart preparation.
+Humbling our hearts and training them in renewed obedience is a great heart preparation.
 Being faithful and honest, and guarding our hearts against evil is the path to servanthood which is the greatest privilege possible.
 “My eyes will be on the faithful in the land, that they may dwell with me; the one whose walk is blameless will minister to me.“ (Psalm 101:6)